 Divorce in Arizona

-A divorce is the legal dissolution of a marriage that must begin with one spouse petitioning the court for a divorce.
+In Arizona a divorce is the legal dissolution of a marriage that must begin with one spouse petitioning the court for a divorce.
 To do so, the petitioner files a Petition for Dissolution of Marriage.
 For the process to move further, the other spouse (known as the respondent) must be informed of the filing.
 If the petition has been filed and served to the respondent, and they did not respond within their 20 or 30-day time limit, the petitioner may ask for a default divorce.
 A default divorce can mean that the judge will award the divorce based on the terms presented by the petitioner.

 If both parties wish to divorce and file a consent decree, the case may proceed.
 At this point, the parties must participate in the division of property, assets, and debts, determine whether child support or alimony is necessary, and create a parenting plan to accommodate any children.
 An Arizona Family Court judge will approve or deny any decisions made, decide any additional terms the couple could not agree upon, and issue a divorce decree.